bencam/linux-server-configuration/README.md

 # Linux Server Configuration
 Instructions on how to set up a Ubuntu Linux server to host a simple web application built with Flask.

-The instructions are written specifically for an Amazon Lightsail instance but can easily be adapted to work for an alternative server provider.
+The instructions are written specifically for hosting an app called (Nuevo M&eacute;xico)[https://github.com/bencam/nuevo-mexico] on an Amazon Lightsail instance but can easily be adapted to work for an alternative application and/or server provider.

 ## 1. Details specific to the server I set up